jeetdev820/iwasbored/README.md

 ### Fix Permissions

-If needed, run option `3` to fix file permissions for PHP and NGINX access.
+If neeDeD, run option `3` to fix file permissions for PHP and NGINX access.

 ### Uninstall